 Stripe Customer Reviews

 In a perusal of online Stripe reviews, users seem to love everything about Stripe except—wait for it— customer service.
 Payment processing, ecommerce integrations, and basic use is a smooth process for most users and garners few complaints.

 The trouble occurs with payment disputes and processing issues—times when it’s really nice to be able to talk with your processor.
 Users complain that it can take days to get a person on the phone with Stripe.
 This is something to consider when choosing Stripe versus PayPal.

 Looking at PayPal reviews online, customer service gets the lowest score while ease of use, universal name recognition, convenience, and overall payment fees are positive.
 Like Stripe, user complaints about PayPal’s handling of disputes, fund holds, and processing issues top the list of problems.
 However, these issues are equally common to Stripe and practically all other online payment services.

 At least with PayPal, you can call someone right away to try to resolve these issues.
-See what more users have to say in our PayPal review.

 Stripe versus PayPal is a match-up in many ways.
 Account fees, processing fees, and services are similar in many respects.
 However, when you dig into the fine details, each pulls ahead of the other for specific needs.

 For example, if you want to play with custom checkout pages or have total freedom with more advanced online and mobile in-app payments, Stripe tops PayPal in both price and security—two pretty big factors.
 If this is your primary need in an online payments processor, start your free Stripe account today.